SebastianIdesis/Edge_Centric_Stroke_Recovery-2022-/README.md

 For any question, contact: **sebastian.idesis@gmail.com**

-If you use this code, please cite: Idesis et al. (2022) - Edge centric analysis of stroke patients.
-An alternative approach for biomarkers of lesion recovery
+If you use this code, please cite: Idesis, S., Faskowitz, J., Betzel, R. F., Corbetta, M., Sporns, O., & Deco, G. (2022).
+Edge-centric analysis of stroke patients: An alternative approach for biomarkers of lesion recovery.
+NeuroImage: Clinical, 103055.